yash-suryarao/DevOps-Notes/1-DevOps Introduction.md

 </ul>

-<b> Waterfall Model:- </b>This rigid, sequential model focuses on thorough planning and execution of project phases in order, from requirements gathering to deployment.
+__Waterfall Model:-__ This rigid, sequential model focuses on thorough planning and execution of project phases in order, from requirements gathering to deployment.
 Waterfall teams must complete each phase before moving on to the next, and they rely heavily on detailed documentation and formal communication.

 <div>
   <img width=400 height=250 src="https://static.javatpoint.com/difference/images/agile-vs-waterfall-model2.png">